ksarkies/XBee-Acquisition/Kicad-Mounts/README.md

 XBee Data Acquisition XBee/LED Mountings
 ----------------------------------------

-This board provides a mounting PCB for the LED and a mounting PCb for the XBee with matching connector for right-angle mount to the main PCB.
+This board provides a mounting PCB for the LED and a mounting PCB for the XBee with matching connector for right-angle mount to the main PCB.

 XBee footprint is taken from Ian McInerney's library: